Bornean ferret badger: Population

 Very little is known about the size of the Bornean ferret badger's population.
 The only known large scale collection of specimens occurred in the late 1960s to early 1970s, when 57 specimens were collected and are now displayed in the Sabah Museum.
 Most recorded sightings of the Bornean ferret badger have been of individuals, making population estimates impossible.
 Two camera-trapping studies have been conducted within the geographic and altitudinal range of the Bornean ferret badger, to determine the relative size of the population compared to other animal species in the area.
 The first camera-trap survey in Crocker Range National Park detected the Bornean ferret badger at a much lower rate than other similar-sized carnivores in the area.
-This suggests that even within its core distribution range, the species is rare and potentially occurs at low densities.
-However, a separate survey in 2016 concluded the direct opposite.
-Stating that the Bornean ferret badger "may be among the most numerous small carnivore species" in the area.
+This suggests that even within its core distribution range, it is rare and potentially occurs at low densities.
+However, a separate survey in 2016 concluded the direct opposite, namely that the Bornean ferret badger "may be among the most numerous small carnivore species" in the area.
 However, camera-trap encounter rates cannot determine the true abundance nor the population size of animals on the ground.

 The status of the Bornean ferret badger's population is also relatively unknown.
 There is no direct information on population trend, but it is "assumed to be in at least shallow decrease."
 This assumption is based on the extent of habitat conversion and encroachment experienced by the Bornean ferret badger, and the potential inability of it to "thrive in isolated slash and burn agriculture fields not surrounded by old-growth forests."